gvlproject/gvl.ansible.playbook/readme.md

 ansible-galaxy install -r requirements.yml -p roles
 ```

+If targeting AWS instances and want to have Elastic Network Adapter (ENA)
+enabled, you will also need to install `boto` (v2) and `awscli` Python packages
+as well as export the following environment vars with their appropriate values:
+`EC2_REGION`, `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`.
+The target instance will need
+to have an elastic IP associated with it and you will also need to set the path
+to your Python interpreter in the inventory file under the localhost host
+definition.

 Machine Image
 -------------
 The easiest method for building the base machine image is to use [Packer][packer].